David Dunlap Observatory: Construction

 The official opening was on 31 May 1935, Chant's 70th birthday.
 The opening ceremony was attended by notables including Sir Frank Dyson, former Astronomer Royal, and former Prime Minister William Lyon Mackenzie King, who praised the Observatory as "a gift to science all over the world".
 Reynold K. Young was named the first director of the DDO.
 Chant retired the same day and moved into Observatory House, the original pre-Confederation farmhouse (built in 1864 for Alexander Marsh and known also as Elms Lea Alexander Marsh) just to the south of the administration buildings, where he spent his remaining years.
-In May 1939, the train carrying King George VI and Queen Elizabeth, the Queen Mother on their cross-Canada tour paused on the railway below the observatory, the largest telescope in the commonwealth.
+In May 1939, the train carrying King George VI and Queen Elizabeth on their cross-Canada tour paused on the railway below the observatory, the largest telescope in the commonwealth.

 Grubb-Parsons built four more 1.88-metre telescopes with similarities to the instrument in Richmond Hill: for Radcliffe Observatory near Pretoria, Mount Stromlo Observatory in Australia, Helwan Observatory in Egypt, and an observatory in Okayama Prefecture in Japan.
 The South African instrument was disassembled and moved to Sutherland, Northern Cape in the 1970s because of light pollution.
 The original telescope mirror at Helwan was replaced by Zeiss in 1997, and the telescope at Mount Stromlo was destroyed by fire in 2003.
 A 1.93-metre Grubb-Parsons telescope at Haute-Provence Observatory with a higher-resolution spectrograph was used to discover an extrasolar planet orbiting the star 51 Pegasi in 1995.